 “It doesn’t feel like I am moving things around in my mind,” I said.
 “It’s like I am making shapes with my mind, which affects something else, which makes stuff happen at the other end.
 Do you know what a theremin is? […] It’s the only musical instrument that you don’t physically touch.
 You make shapes with your hand and you get a sound.
 The shapes are completely abstract, so you have to learn to associate a particular shape with a note and a tone before you can get the thing to make a tune.”

-The magic in Rivers of London remain a mystery.
+The magic in Rivers of London remains a mystery.
 Isaac Newton is credited with founding the practice of modern magic and there are allusions to magical combat in WW2.
 Since there are four sequels in the series I have yet to read perhaps more will become clear.

 The Secret To a Happy Life